abrahamife/simone-lungarella.github.io/content/jobs/Italdata/index.md

 url: 'https://www.italdata.it/blog/'
 ---

-- Reverse engineered a web application to build up a small database used.
+- Reverse engineered a web application to build up a small database used by the application.
-- Feasibility study of new functionality.
+- Feasibility study of new functionality to consent Registrar to be accredited as DNSSec Registrar.